Hierarchies among genuine multipartite entangling capabilities of quantum gates: Hierarchies in the entangling power of unitary operators

-Now since the number of parties which are entangled in the states of \(\mathbb{S}^k\) is higher than the number of those in \(\mathbb{S}^{k+1}\), one may expect higher production of entanglement from \(\mathbb{S}^k\), i.e., \(\mathcal{E}_{\max}^{k+1}(U) \leq \mathcal{E}_{\max}^{k}(U)\).
+where \(S(\rho) = \text{tr}(\rho \log_2 \rho)\) denotes the von Neumann entropy of \(\rho\) and \(\rho_{i(j)}\) represent the reduced density matrices of \(|\psi^{k\text{-sep}}\rangle_N\).
+This condition ensures that the state can be decomposed into exactly \(k\) unentangled subsystems, while any further subdivision would necessarily involve entanglement.
+Consequently, each state can be uniquely identified with one and only one separability class \(\mathbb{S}^k\), eliminating ambiguities arising from overlap between classes of different \(k\). } Now, since the number of parties which are entangled in the states of \(\mathbb{S}^k\) is higher than the number of those in \(\mathbb{S}^{k+1}\), one may expect higher production of entanglement from \(\mathbb{S}^k\), i.e., \(\mathcal{E}_{\max}^{k+1}(U) \leq \mathcal{E}_{\max}^{k}(U)\).
 We will illustrate that this is not always the case.
-It is important to stress here that all the previous studies considered the entangling power of unitary operators with their action only on the set of fully separable states \cite{Scott04, Linowski_2020} which obviously does not allow any comparison of our kind.
+It is important to stress here that all the previous studies considered the entangling power of unitary operators with their action only on the set of fully separable states \cite{Scott04, Linowski_2020}, which obviously does not allow any comparison of our kind.
+Before studying in detail the entangling power of several classes of unitary operators, let us discuss its properties, in general.

-Note further that with the increase in number of parties, there can be different kinds of entangled states among \(k\)-separable states themselves.
-For example, with \(N=6\), states having bipartite, genuine tripartite and genuine quadripartite entanglement can all be \(3\)-separable states.
-Hence, more fine-grained entangling power of a fixed unitary operator can also be considered, depending on the different kinds of entanglement present in the input states, which is beyond the scope of this work.